A Magical Fairy Tales Unit Your Students Will Love

 • “The Talking Eggs” (Louisiana)

 After summarizing them with story arcs, students found common elements.
 Then they compared and contrasted the stories.
-Perfect!
+What a perfect beginning for her fairy tales unit!

 Start your fairy tale thematic unit by comparing elements.